 Heat flow through the Quad-Lock building components remained at extremely low levels compared to the wood structure.
 The following graphs show an example of comparative heat flows:

 Heat flow above the zero line indicates heat entering the building.
 Heat flow below the zero line indicates heat leaving the building.
-The Quad-Lock structure in this example has almost zero heat flow throughout this 24-hour period, while the wood framed control structure both gained and lost a lot of heat, mirroring the outside weather conditions.
+The Quad-Lock structure in this example has almost zero heat flow throughout this 24-hour period, while the wood-framed control structure both gained and lost a lot of heat, mirroring the outside weather conditions.
 The Quad-Lock structure is clearly proven to have far superior heat flow properties.

-Other data in this preliminary report show the REM-10 indoor temperatures remaining far more constant than the conventional wood structure.
-The green roof layer also retained nearly 30 percent of the rain it received in a 24 hr period.
+Other data in this preliminary report show the REM-10 indoor temperatures remain far more constant than the conventional wood structure.
+The green roof layer also retained nearly 30 percent of the rain received in a 24 hr period.
 These are essential characteristics that owners and designers of today’s buildings are seeking in their quest for sustainable solutions and LEED certification.

 All modern buildings should have a clear Energy Management Strategy.
 These research findings from an independent technical institution prove the remarkable abilities of the Quad-Lock system to address a majority of requirements in energy management and occupants’ comfort.

-Whether in a home, office, hotel, church, or school, both heat gain and heat loss through a traditional framed building shell places a greater load on the HVAC system, which in turn uses far more energy to maintain the constant temperatures inside the building that we humans demand.
+Whether in a home, office, hotel, church, or school, both heat gain and heat loss through a traditional framed building shell place a greater load on the HVAC system, which in turn uses far more energy to maintain the constant temperatures inside the building that we humans demand.

 This is why around 56% of a typical home’s total energy consumption in North America is spent on heating & cooling the air inside.
 With 40-80% reductions in energy use for heating & cooling, Quad-Lock’s Insulated Concrete Forms can provide one of the highest reductions in total carbon footprint.